-The International University Club Munich (IUCM) offers – in cooperation with LMU´s International Office- an intensive German course in September as well as in March. (“Study preparation course”, 4 ECTS credit points) It is not only a German language class, but is also meant to help prepare students for studying at LMU.
+The International University Club Munich (IUCM) offers – in cooperation with LMU´s International Office- an intensive German course in September as well as in March. (“Study preparation course”, 6 ECTS credit points) It is not only a German language class, but prepares students for studying at LMU.
 The content is therefore heavily focused on academic life.

 The Academic Year

 The academic year in Germany is divided into two semesters (terms):